 My experience: I was lucky that my husband’s parents were there to support me.
 Well, that’s the primary reason why we chose Miami.
 I didn’t have to worry about food and housing.
 Also since they are retired, they drove me to the clinic or hospital or wherever I needed to go.
 I went there on my 32nd week until my 6th-week postpartum checkup and baby’s baptism before going back to Qatar, so that’s 4 months of stay in the USA.
 As an expat in Qatar, we can’t be out of the country for more than 6 months.

 3. Flight regulations for flying while pregnant

-Each airline has their own regulations for flying while pregnant.
-So pay attention to this when traveling in different airlines.
+Each airline has its own regulations for flying while pregnant.
+So pay attention to this when traveling on different airlines.
 Depending on the airline and how far along are you, you will need a doctor’s certificate and/or other supporting documents.

 I was 23 weeks pregnant here

 Do you have insurance?
 Does it cover maternity?
 Is it local only or worldwide?
 Is it full coverage or partial coverage?
 Do you need to pay upfront and be reimbursed by your insurer later, or will the hospital bill the insurer directly?
 Giving birth in the US can be very expensive.
 It will cost you an arm and a leg if you don’t have insurance.
 If you don’t have insurance, do you have just-in-case money?

 My experience: In Qatar, we use Allianz Care, but it doesn’t cover maternity.
 So we have to use our US health insurance BlueCross BlueShield.
 I had to send claim forms every checkup towards our $1,000 deductible.
 I also needed to send them a copy of all laboratory tests and prescriptions.
 Once I met my deductible, I was covered 100%.